-The advance notice provisions of our Amended and Restated Bylaws require that nominations of persons for election to the Board and proposals of other business to be considered by the stockholders at the 2024 annual meeting must be made in writing and submitted to our Corporate Secretary at the address above no earlier than [] and no later than [] and must otherwise be a proper matter for action by the stockholders.
-Any stockholder seeking to submit a proposal should review the Company's Amended and Restated Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations, including but not limited to the different notice submission date requirements in the event that the date of the mailing of the notice for the 2024 annual meeting is before [] or after [].
+The advance notice provisions of our Amended and Restated Bylaws require that nominations of persons for election to the Board and proposals of other business to be considered by the stockholders at the 2024 annual meeting must be made in writing and submitted to our Corporate Secretary at the address above no earlier than November 30, 2023 and no later than December 30, 2023 and must otherwise be a proper matter for action by the stockholders.
+Any stockholder seeking to submit a proposal should review the Company's Amended and Restated Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations, including but not limited to the different notice submission date requirements in the event that the date of the 2024 annual meeting is more than 30 days before or after June 22, 2024.
 The above procedures and requirements are only a summary of the provisions in the Amended and Restated Bylaws regarding stockholder nominations of directors and proposals of business to be considered by stockholders.
 Please refer to the Amended and Restated Bylaws for more information on stockholder proposal requirements.